WVURAIL/dspira/_posts/2020-08-20-observing-and-mapping-the-sky.md

 ### From velocity relative to us, to velocity around the galaxy

-What we want is how fast hydrogen orbits the galactic centre, as a function of how far out it is.
+What we want is how fast hydrogen orbits the galactic center, as a function of how far out it is.
 What we measure is its speed along one line of sight.

 Use 200 km/s for the Sun's orbital speed; estimates range from 180 to 250 km/s.
 Use an orbital radius of 8 kpc, with roughly 1 kpc uncertainty.
 (The Earth's 30 km/s around the Sun